 Another Instagram-based campaign that served to spark tons of conversation around racial inequality was #ShareTheMicNow in which influencers of color took over the Instagram accounts of well-known White celebrities to reach larger audiences.
 Pretty epic.

 This one is all about making sure ALL creators have a chance to reap tangible, financial benefits from their creative endeavors.
-You’ve probably already heard about controversy that was sparked when Jimmy Fallon invited White TikToker Addison Rae onto his NBC late night show to demonstrate all the most popular TiKTok dances.
+You’ve probably already heard about the controversy that was sparked when Jimmy Fallon invited White TikToker Addison Rae onto his NBC late-night show to demonstrate all the most popular TikTok dances.

 Both Twitter and TikTok have announced low-cost subscription capabilities for creators who want to offer their followers access to exclusive content.
 The monthly subscriptions would range from $2 to $10 a month and provide creators with the chance to put up paywalls for some of their content.

 We like our idea better, but this is a start.